elzmanzi/stock-analysis/README.md

 ![All Stock 2018](https://github.com/elzmanzi/stock-analysis/blob/main/Resources/VBA_Challenge_2018.PNG)

-By observing 2017 returns ,  all stock we realize that there is many stocks who performed really well like DQ, ENPH, FSLR, SEDG comparing to the year of 2018.
+By observing 2017 returns ,  all stock we realize that there is many stocks which has high performance  like DQ, ENPH, FSLR, SEDG comparing to the year of 2018.
 They performed over 100%.
 DQ and ENPH performed wel
 ![All Stock 2017](https://github.com/elzmanzi/stock-analysis/blob/main/Resources/VBA_Challenge_2017.PNG)